namvnngu/mini-c/hash_table/README.md

-The hash table is
+The hash table is open-addressed and double-hashed.
-- open-addressed
-- double-hashed

-References
+References:
 - [Write a hash table in C](https://github.com/jamesroutley/write-a-hash-table)